AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

   srun --gres=gpu:1 -t 2:00:00 --mem=10G -c 3

 ... and you've got yourself the basics.
-Of course, once you are ready for serious runs, you should put your code into slurm scripts.
+Of course, once you are ready for serious runs, you should put your code into :doc:`slurm scripts <serial>`.

-If you want to restrict yourself to a certain type of card, you can be more specific in the ``--gres``, for example ``--gres=gpu:teslak80:1`` or ``--gres=gpu:telsap100:1``.
+If you want to restrict yourself to a certain type of card, you should use the ``--constraint`` option.
+For example, to restrict to Kepler generation (K80s), use ``--constraint=kepler`` or all new cards, ``--constraint='kepler|pascal'`` (note the quotes - this is very important, because ``|`` is a shell pipe symbol!).

 Note: before summer 2016, you also had to specify a GPU partition (``-p gpu`` or ``-p gpushort``).
-Now, this is automatically detected, and the recommendation is to leave this off **but you still need it for** ``sinteractive``.
+Now, this is automatically detected, and the recommendation is to leave this off.

-If you ever get ``libcuda.so.1: cannot open shared object file: No such file or directory``, this means you are attempting to use a CUDA program on a node without a GPU.
-This especially happens if you try to test GPU code on the login node, and happens (for example) even if you try to import the GPU ``tensorflow`` module in Python on the login node.
+Our available GPUs and architectures:

+.. include:: ../ref/gpu